infinitydotxyz/fe-pixelscore/README.md

 9. Some of your NFTs are in the top 1%, pay to reveal
 10. first revealer can hide, if they hide and it's reshown, the new person has control
 11. must dump the caches if visibility is set
+12. tabs in the navbar should have the right tabs (top 100 and hot don't make sense); maybe top 1%, 2% and 3% do

 bucket 10 are the rarest
 we only want to hide ranks for bucket 10 rest should be visible by default no need to pay for reveal

-Lets keep it simple i guess:

-1. Revealed items once made visible stay visible
-2. If revealed but not made visible - we can show this info somewhere (maybe in the cart) saying these items were revealed previously but the revealer(s) chose to keep rank hidden.
-But you have the choice to make ranks public once you pay to reveal.
-We can even show the number of times an item has been revealed previously.
 re: price differences for reveals - I like that and makes sense

 top 1%, (pixel rank bucket 10)